Mo3he/Axis_Cam_Tailscale/README.md

-# The Tailscale ACAP
+# The Tailscale installer ACAP

 This is the ACAP packaging scripts and files required to install the Tailscale VPN client on Axis Cameras.

-Current version 1.30.2
+Current version 1.34.0

 ## Purpose